nicolapace/nicolapace/README.md

 ## Hi there, I'm Nicola 👋🎓‍

-I'm a **R&D Software Engineer** who is enthusiastic, passionate and curious about new technologies.
+I'm an **R&D Software Engineer** who is enthusiastic, passionate and curious about new technologies.
 Spending my free time playing CTFs and studying various topics.

 <!--
 **nicolapace/nicolapace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.